KonaTeam/kona-api/sections/spaces.md

     "name": "Scout Troop 703",
     "color": "#b373b3",
-    "details": "This is the official space for Scout Troop 703", "overview": "Anything goes but keep it clean!"
+    "details": "This is the official space for Scout Troop 703", "welcome_message": "Anything goes but keep it clean!"
   }]
 }
 ```